openhab/openhab-addons/bundles/org.openhab.binding.homematic/README.md

 Network address of the Homematic gateway

 -   **gatewayType**
-Hint for the binding to identify the gateway type (auto|ccu|noccu) (default = auto).
+Hint for the binding to identify the gateway type (auto|ccu|noccu) (default = "auto").

 -   **callbackHost**
 Callback network address of the system runtime, default is auto-discovery

 -   **bindAddress**
-The address the XML-/BINRPC server binds to, default is callbackHost
+The address the XML-/BINRPC server binds to, default is value of "callbackHost"

--   **callbackPort DEPRECATED, use binCallbackPort and xmlCallbackPort** Callback port of the binding's server, default is 9125 and counts up for each additional bridge
+-   **callbackPort** (DEPRECATED, use "binCallbackPort" resp. "xmlCallbackPort") Callback port of the binding's server, default is 9125 and counts up for each additional bridge

 -   **xmlCallbackPort**